randoop/grt-testing/scripts/mutation-repro.md

-# Reproduction Instructions for Mutation Testing Script
+# Reproduction Instructions for Randoop Mutation Testing Script

-This document describes how to run the mutation testing script `mutation.sh`.
+This document describes how to run the
+Randoop mutation testing script (`[mutation.sh]`).

 ## Prerequisites